tiger2017/MLclf/README.md

 import torchvision.transforms as transforms

 # Download the original mini-imagenet data:
 MLclf.miniimagenet_download(Download=True) # only need to run this line before you download the mini-imagenet dataset for the first time.
+And the data will be downloaded to a newly-created folder in the current directory.

 # Transform the original data into the format that fits the task for classification:
 # Note: If you want to keep the data format as the same as that for the meta-learning or few-shot learning (original format), just set ratio_train=0.64, ratio_val=0.16, shuffle=False.